asheeshcric/dotfiles/macOS/README.txt

 ## Other Initial Setup
 a.
 Install Bandwidth+ for Internet Speed Meter
 b.
 Install Scroll Reverser to fix external mouse scroll direction
+c.
+Follow this blog to setup iTerm2 as a dropdown terminal after installation